 In refinishing, therefore, I never try to force (stain) portions of the wood color to match other colors in a given gunstock, but instead, let the wood maintain the diversity of presentation nature has provided.

 In short, applying the new oil-blend finish is labor intense.
 Sometimes up to 10, even more coats are needed to achieve deep, lustrous beauty.
 Drying time between coats is at least one day.
 Drying times also vary, depending on humidity.
 Once all finishing coats have been applied, curing of the finish is required for maximum hardness and final luster creation.

 The longer you can leave the stock with me, the more time I can allow for curing (an internal hardening of the finish) which, on most stocks, has to do with my achieving the final luster.
 Final finishing can’t be done until the cure is at least to a certain point.
 You can easily handle a finished stock a day or so after the last coat is applied, but at least one week after that is needed before the final creation of the deep luster can be accomplished.

 Simply, the more time we give for curing, the greater the hardness and ultimate luster.

-As a rule of thumb, I can usually complete the stock in about two to four weeks, dependent on the backlog.
+As a rule of thumb, I can usually complete the stock in about two weeks to two months, depending on backlog.
 It’s also difficult to predict exact return time because the way each individual gunstock receives finish, along with humidity conditions, make precise time commitments difficult.

 Over time dirt, grease, and hand-wear can dull checkering detail.
 It’s labor-intensive and expensive, but carefully light re-pointing the little checkering diamonds does provide a crisp & ‘new’ look and feel to your gunstock.